johnwesterman/illumio_core/README.md

 ## Simplified step by step for the PCE core install

 ```
-Written by John Westerman.
-Illumio, Inc.
+Author: John Westerman, Illumio, Inc.
-Serial number for this document is 20210607145010;
+Serial number for this document is 20211004104532;
-Version 2021.6
+Version 2021.10
-Monday June 07, 2021 14:50
+Monday October 04, 2021 10:45

 Things I changed:
-1. Introduction of CentOS8 notes and process.
-2. PCE 21.2.1+ supports installation on CentOS8.
-3. Added my method for backing up the datbase on an SNC.
-4. Added more detail on how to harden the PCE in a production environment.
+1. Minor updates to a few sections.
+2. Highlighting for easier read
+3. More information on VEN compatibility Matrix
+4. More inform
 ```

 ## Install base packages